NBA DRAFT SCOUTING REPORT

 His offensive game is very raw but he shows the makings of jump shooting ability and ball handling skills.
 He projects as more than just a back to the basket type of center in the future.
 For now he scores mostly on devastating dunks and face-up power moves to the basket.

 He should get a lot more hype and name recognition as the 2021 draft gets closer.

-lottery to mid first round pick in the 2021 NBA Draft
+mid first to early second round pick in the 2022 NBA Draft

 - Ibou Dianko Badji – 7-1 – Senegal

 - Kofi Cockburn – 7-0 – Illinois (Jamaica)